-– Tecentriq in combination with chemotherapy (carboplatin and etoposide) is the first and only cancer immunotherapy approved for the initial treatment of extensive-stage small cell lung cancer (ES-SCLC) –
+– Tecentriq in combination with Avastin is the first and only cancer immunotherapy regimen approved for the treatment of unresectable or metastatic hepatocellular carcinoma –

 For those who qualify, Genentech offers patient assistance programs for people taking Tecentriq through Genentech Access Solutions.
 Doctors can contact Genentech Access Solutions at (866) 422-2377.
 More information is also available at http://www.Genentech-Access.com.

 IMbrave150 is a global Phase III, multicenter, open-label study of 501 people with unresectable or metastatic HCC who had not received prior systemic therapy.
 People were randomized 2:1 to receive the combination of Tecentriq and Avastin or sorafenib.
 Tecentriq was administered intravenously (IV), 1200 mg on day 1 of each 21-day cycle, and Avastin was administered IV, 15 mg/kg on day 1 of each 21-day cycle.
 Sorafenib was administered by mouth, 400 mg twice per day, on days 1-21 of each 21-day cycle.
 People received the combination or the control arm treatment until disease progression or unacceptable toxicity.
 The two primary endpoints were OS and independent review facility (IRF)-assessed PFS per Response Evaluation Criteria in Solid Tumors Version 1.1 (RECIST v1.1).
 Additional study endpoints were IRF-assessed overall response rate (ORR) per RECIST and mRECIST.